Union Headquarters monuments > 12th Corps > 1st Division

-The monument to the 3rd Brigade, 1st Division, 12th Corps is on Colgrove Avenue southeast of Gettysburg.
+The monument to the 3rd Brigade, 1st Division, 12th Corps of the Federal Army of the Potomac is on Colgrove Avenue southeast of Gettysburg.

 July 1.
 Arrived with the Division and bivouacked for the night east of Rock Creek.